 The infrastructure for hardware development is aging, as these tools were built many years ago.
 Engineering requirements, on the other hand, have increased; engineers have to manage more work, complete projects faster, and gain efficiency.
-Oftentimes, the tools they are given are legacy and haven’t caught up to meeting these current demands.
+Oftentimes, the tools they are given are legacy and haven’t caught up to meeting current demands – unlike software.

 Software development has grown and evolved over the years.
-By being the first some years back, much modernization of software development was initially through trial and error.
+Much modernization of software development was initially through trial and error.
 Because software and hardware are so closely connected, they are starting to cross-pollinate across teams.
 Hardware engineers are cherry picking what can improve their current processes.
 Although these principles cannot be simply copied and pasted from SW to HW development, much can be borrowed and adapted.
-Here are some of the benefits of doing so:
+We broke down how to do so in 8 ways:

 Better workflow management makes for less stressful working conditions, and more productive ones too.
 Feeling overwhelmed or disorganized can lead your fellow engineers to be discouraged or ultimately burn out.
 Simply put- clearer milestones and live documentation increase employee retention, which significantly affects your talent acquisition costs and team morale.